Cranial Technologies

 What are the signs of plagiocephaly?

-Plagiocephaly (flat head syndrome) is characterized by a flat spot, or deformity on the back of the skull.
-The condition ranges from mild to severe and can show in a variety of head shapes or in combination with one another.
+Plagiocephaly (flat head syndrome) is when a baby's head is misshapen because of a positional deformity.
+The condition ranges from mild to severe and presents in a variety of ways.

 Note: A plagiocephaly head shape is more likely with infant torticollis due to the baby favoring a particular side.